-Here’s what you need to know about the prevailing tip out models, alternatives to traditional tip outs, new tip out regulations, and how to decide which strategy is right for your restaurant.
+Here’s what you need to know about the prevailing tip out models, alternatives to traditional tip outs, new tip out regulations, and how to decide which strategy is right to improve bar managing.

 In this model, server tips are pooled together then allocated out to supporting staff.
 Sometimes it’s a percentage of the server’s tips that gets pooled, sometimes it’s everything—that’s determined by management.
 There are lots of ways the pool can be distributed: